Xuli9712/sprint-breakhis-2026/README.md

 # sprint-breakhis-2026
 Breast cancer histopathology image classification on BreakHis using hand-crafted and deep learning methods.

 First please download the BreakHis dataset from a public source.
-You will get the dataset structure under archive, along with the official split file Folds.csv.
+You will get the dataset structure under archive/BreaKHis_v1, along with the official split file archive/Folds.csv.
 Load the data and Folds.csv to enable person-independent 5-fold cross-validation.

 Use LBP-SVM.py to train and validate the data with different LBP settings.
 Open the script and set root_path to the BreakHis dataset folder (e.g. .../archive) and folds_csv to the split file (e.g. .../archive/Folds.csv).
 The output location can be set using save_dir.
 You can change the LBP mode using MODE ('grayscale' or 'rgb').
 You can also change SCALE, which controls the LBP radius settings, for example [1, 2, 3] for multi-scale LBP.